stratifIAD/unet-pytorch/README.md

 sh test_00_128x128_oldscan.sh
 ```

-- To train using the WSI from the scanner Hamamatsu NanoZoomer S60 sc:
+- To train using the WSI from the scanner Hamamatsu NanoZoomer S60:
 ```shell
 sh test_00_128x128_newscan.sh
 ```